DP-LDMs: Differentially Private Latent Diffusion Models: Experiments

 {\bf Downstream Classification.} FID can be viewed as a fidelity metric, serving as a proxy for the utility of the synthetic data.
 To directly present the utility results of the model, we also consider accuracy on the classification task, which is listed in \tabref{cifar-celeba-acc}.
 All the classifiers are trained with 50K synthetic samples and then evaluated on real data samples.
 For each dataset, we follow previous work to choose classifier models for a fair comparison.

-When tested on CIFAR-10, DP-LDM outperforms others at all epsilon levels.
+When tested on CIFAR-10, DP-LDM again outperforms others except DP-API.
+Compared to DP-LDM, the performance of DP-API seems more susceptible to the amount of domain shift from public to private data distributions.
+When there is a small domain gap, e.g., from Imagenet (public data) to CIFAR10 (private data), DP-API performs better than DP-LDM.
+However, when there is a large domain shift between public data (Imagenet) to private data (Camelyon17), the accuracies of downstream classifier (WRN-40-4) trained with each synthetic dataset are 85.7 for DP-LDMs and 80.5 for DP-API, respectively, at $\epsilon=10$.
+Hence, DP-LDMs seem better suited than DP-API when the domain shift is large as fine-tuning a small part of diffusion models in DP-LDMs helps incorporate such a shift effectively.

 For testing on CelebA64, we began with an LDM pre-trained on conditional ImageNet at the same resolution, and then fine-tuned it on CelebA where the (binary) class labels were given by the “Male” attribute.
 Our method achieves a new SOTA performance at all epsilon levels.

-When tested on MNIST, we beat the previous methods at $\epsilon=1$ and achieve comparable results at $\epsilon=10$.
+When tested on MNIST, we surpass the previous methods at $\epsilon=1$ and achieve comparable results at $\epsilon=10$.
 One thing to note is that DPDM takes 1.75M parameters and 192 GPU hours to achieve 98.1 accuracy, and DP-Diffusion takes 4.2M parameters (GPU hours not showing), while our methods takes only 0.8M parameters and 10 GPU hours to achieve 97.4 accuracy, which significantly reduces the parameters and saves much computing resources.

-When tested on Camelyon17, our method slightly underperforms than \citet{deepmind_DPDM}, possibly due to their use of a pre-trained WRN-40-4 classifier (pre-trained with ImageNet32), as opposed to our training of the classifier from scratch.
+When tested on Camelyon17, our method seems to underperform DP-Diffusion \citep{deepmind_DPDM}.
+However, this could be due to their use of a pre-trained WRN-40-4 classifier (pre-trained with ImageNet32). \citet{deepmind_DPDM} has not published their code and the pre-trained classifier (using ImageNet32) that they started fine-tuning with, so we could not directly compare the results between ours and theirs.

 \textbf{Why do we select EMNIST as a public dataset?} Previous work \citep{DP-MEPF} used SVHN as a public dataset to MNIST since they are both number images.
 However, SVHN and MNIST differ significantly (SVHN contains several digits per image with 3 channels while MNIST contains one digit per image with 1 channel).
 So we considered other, more similar datasets such as EMNIST and KMNIST as public dataset candidates.
-Here, we use FID scores to judge the closeness between public and private data.
-Since we use a private dataset for this selection, we privatize the FID statistics following the mechanisms used in \citep{park2017dp} to compute the FID score in a DP manner.
-Based on the results, we chose EMNIST.
-In addition, we also did ablation experiments of SVHN and KMNIST as shown in \tabref{svhn-kmnist}, which verifies our choice of EMNIST.
-More details can be found in \suppsecref{emnist}.
+We used FID scores to judge the closeness between public and private data, using privatized FID statistics by following the mechanisms used in \citep{park2017dp}.
+See \tabref{svhn-kmnist} and \suppsecref{emnist} which verifies our choice of EMNIST.